14 FEB (MON) HONOLULU,

 KYOTO SHINHANKYU HOTEL

 Visit one of Japan’s 3 Best Scenic Views “Amano Hashidate,” a 2-mile long sandbar lined with a thick grove of pine trees and that has been called as a “Place of incomparable beauty” since ancient times.
 Go by cable car to the observatory in Kasamatsu Park.
-At the platform here try bending yourself down and looking at the view through your spread legs.
+Here at the platform, you can bend down and view Amano Hashidate from between your legs.
 It is said that the view will resemble a “Bridge to the heaven”.
 Then visit Tamba Winery.
 See their vineyard and winemaking facilities and enjoy shopping along with tasting of “Made in Kyoto” wines.
 Next visit Miyama Folk Village designated as a Japanese cultural heritage site famous for its traditional, thatched roof farmhouses.
 About 40 thatched houses still survive with local people living here.
 You can experience the traditional, authentic feel of rural Japan.
 Then proceed to former capital city of Japan "Kyoto" with a reputation as the “Most beautiful city in Japan.”
 We will stay 2 nights at the hotel that is located just in front of Kyoto Station with its Underground Shopping Mall.
 Your tour guides will take you “Holo-Holo” around the hotel after hotel check-in.

 21 FEB (MON) KYOTO,